Locate Affordable Cremation Services in New York

 How to save on cremation costs in New York

 Do you need an affordable cremation service to help reduce funeral costs?
 More families are choosing cremation services in New York today as a simpler and much less expensive alternative.
-Did you know you can arrange a direct cremation service from as little as $595 in NYC?
-DFS Memorials was founded to help families save on cremation costs in New York.
+Did you know you can arrange a direct cremation service in NYC from $495* [funeral home service fee only]?
+Read on to learn more about how cremation prices are determined in New York State.

 DFS Memorials helps you quickly locate a low-cost cremation service provider in NYS, with complete transparency of cremation prices.
 The licensed funeral homes in New York we direct you to offer a cremation without a ceremony, enabling families to conduct a ‘no fuss’ cremation in the immediate aftermath of a loss.
 This allows a family to choose (if they wish) to hold a memorial tribute for a loved one when they are ready.

-Separating the processes of cremation and memorialization is enabling families to save on cremation service costs and say farewell when and where they choose—whether it’s a scattering of ashes at a special location or a bespoke gathering with loved ones.
+Separating the processes of cremation and memorialization enables families to save on cremation service costs and say farewell when and where they choose—whether it’s a scattering of ashes at a special location or a bespoke gathering with loved ones.

 Whether you need an affordable cremation now or wish to set up a basic cremation plan to be prepared, DFS Memorials is here to help you find cremation prices in New York.